Geeksltd/Zebble.Contacts/README.md

 ### Api Usage

-Use Device.Contacts from any project to gain access to APIs.
+Use Zebble.Device.Contacts from any project to gain access to APIs.

 ##### Get all device contacts:
 ```csharp